openvinotoolkit/open_model_zoo/models/intel/person-attributes-recognition-crossroad-0238/description/person-attributes-recognition-crossroad-0238.md

 ## Use Case and High-Level Description

 This model presents a person attributes classification algorithm analysis scenario.
-The model consists of the Inception V3 backbone and a head, which returns for an input image with a pedestrian 7 values that are probabilities of the corresponding 7 attributes.
+The model consists of the Inception V3 backbone and a head.
+For an input image with a pedestrian the model returns 7 values that are probabilities of the corresponding 7 attributes.

 ## Specification